MidCamp/midcamp-2016-website/vagrant/README.md

 ## Notes

 * When logging into the VM, be sure to run the `sudo su` command.
-Most things you'll want to do on the VM require you be act as the root user.
+Most things you'll want to do on the VM require you be acting as the root user.

 * Perform all drush operations from the VM's command line.